Rules and Regulations

 Eligibility

 The Competition will have two divisions: a Senior Division and a Junior Division.
 The Junior Division is open to all non-professional music students who reside in the state of Arizona and who are in grades 6 through 8 on the dates of competition.
-The Senior Division for the 2023 YMC will be open only to current members of PYSO grades 9-12 at the time of the application deadline.
-The music student must be recommended by his/her private teacher, which is confirmed by his/her signature on the 2023 YMC Rules and Regulations document.
-Applicants must complete both the online application and the YMC Rules and Regulations signature page (in the confirmation email once you have submitted the application).
+The Senior Division for the 2026 YMC will be open only to current members of PYSO grades 9-12 at the time of the application deadline.
+The music student must be recommended by his/her private teacher, which is confirmed by his/her signature on the 2026 YMC Rules and Regulations document.
+Applicants must complete both the online application and the YMC Rules and Regulations signature page and upload it.

 For questions, visit our Contact page and choose “Competitions” to send a message.